 I love the Kohl Kreatives Flex Collection brushes as they have so many benefits for me.
 They are free-standing and have lightweight easy-grip curved handles making them easier to hold than a standard makeup brush.

-I’m able to keep my head up whilst applying my makeup and look in the mirror at the same time.
+I’m able to keep my head up whilst applying my makeup and looking in the mirror at the same time.
 I hold the brushes, in the same way, I would hold an ice cream cone due to the unique position of the brush head.
 The brushes are multifunctional and can be used for foundation, contour, blush, cat eyes and more.
 They are also vegan and cruelty-free.

 I bought the Kohl Kreatives The Flex Collection directly from their website | Price £44.99